Yarkon National Park – Yarkon Springs Compound – Visitors Guide

 The Iridescent Toothcarp Pool

 This small pool is marked as #9 on the map.
-And though the official site tells about the Yarkon Bream, the sign on-site mentions Iridescent Toothcarp.
+Though the official site mentions the Yarkon Bream, the sign on-site mentions the Iridescent Toothcarp.

 The Yarkon Bream Pool – the Yarkon bream (Acanthobrama Telavivensis) is an endemic species that used to be widespread in Israel’s coastal streams, but had almost disappeared due to pollution and drying up of the streams.
 In order to prevent the eradication of this species, individuals were grown in a breeding facility, and their descendants were returned to the river into a pool located to the east of the Al-Mir flour mill, within a fenced-off area, protected from human disturbance and pollution.